sankalpsingha/CurrencyMan/test/README.md

 To use these manual tests:

-1. Install the extension in Chrome
+1. Install the extension in Chrome or Firefox
-2. Open any of the HTML files in Chrome
+2. Open any of the HTML files in the browser
 3. Follow the instructions on the page to test the extension

 ## Adding New Tests